The Turks and Caicos was removed from the CDC’s Level 3 advisory in April 2019, and the last reported case was in January 2017.

 During the outbreak, the Government considered using genetically modified mosquitos in an effort to curb transmission and infection.
 This was done in the Cayman Islands.
 However, this never progressed past the initial suggestion phase in the Turks and Caicos.

 Mosquitos can be an annoyance at times in the Turks and Caicos, especially after heavy rainfall and little rainfall.
 Of the major islands, North and Middle Caicos usually experience the worst mosquitos, followed by Pine Cay and Providenciales.
 Grand Turk and Salt Cay, due to the dryer environment and small size of the islands, experience pests to a lesser degree.

 Precautions against mosquitos, when present, are the usual long-sleeve shirts and bug spray.

 Government Mosquito Control

-The Government conducts mosquito control on all inhabited islands with varying degrees of success.
+The Turks and Caicos Government conducts mosquito control on all inhabited islands with varying degrees of success.
 In concert with fogging by trucks (using Malathion), an educational campaign and program to reduce mosquito breeding sites is also done.
-Trash, which unfortunately plagues some settlements on the islands, often breed mosquitos, as empty bottles, plastic food trays, and used car tires retain water which cultivates mosquito larvae.
+Trash, which unfortunately plagues some settlements on the islands, often breeds mosquitos, as empty bottles, plastic food trays, and used car tires retain water which cultivates mosquito larvae.